Italian Socialist Party: Symbols

 The PSI was rather unusual among mainstream socialist parties in Europe in using the hammer and sickle as its symbol.
 In the early 1970s, this prevented it from obtaining the right to use the fist and rose created by France's Socialist Party and shared with several other European parties; it was used in Italy by the Radical Party, although it was ideologically different.
-The symbolism of the party was gradually moderated.
-In 1978, Craxi decided to change the party logo of the party.
-He chose a red carnation to represent the new course of the party, in honour of the Carnation Revolution in Portugal.
-The party shrank the size of the old hammer and sickle in the lower part of the symbol.
-It was eventually eliminated altogether in 1987.